-After getting so many questions about the Texas Crutch we decided to put together an FAQ, this should and answer all your questions.
-It will help you see all of the perks to cooking your meat both unwrapped and unwrapped.
+Hopefully this FAQs should and answers most of your questions.
+It will also help you see all of the perks to cooking your meat both unwrapped and unwrapped.
 If I have missed something let me know and I will try and answer your questions!

 In general, there are three main reasons why you should use the Texas crutch:

-There are a couple of ways you can replace the moisture lost in the cooking process:
+Two ways you can replace the moisture lost when cooking:

 When you are not wrapping it is quite important not to trim too much fat off your meat.
 Leaving a thicker layer of fat on your meat will act as a natural wrap and will help your meat stay moist throughout the cook.